-- Skol is the leading beer brand in the Brazilian market according to Plato Logic Limited.
-Skol has been a pioneer and innovator in the beer category, engaging with consumers and creating new market trends and products such as Skol beats and Skol Puro Malte, which launched in 2019. - Brahma Franchise brands, together, are the second-most consumed beer brand in Brazil, according to Plato Logic Limited.
-It was one of the Brazilian official sponsors of the 2018 FIFA World CupTM, and in 2020 was one of the main brands to entertain consumers at home with the livestream concerts.
-Brahma Duplo Malte was launched in 2020 and is one of the best examples of the Group's innovation strategy, resulting from actively listening to consumer demands.
+- Brahma Franchise brands, together, are the most consumed beer brand in Brazil.
+It was one of the Brazilian official sponsors of the 2022 FIFA World CupTM, and in 2020 was one of the main brands to entertain consumers at home with livestream concerts.
+Brahma Duplo Malte was launched in 2020 and is one of the best examples of the Group's innovation strategy, resulting from actively listening to consumer demands. - Skol is the second largest beer brand in the Brazilian market.
+Skol has been a pioneer and innovator in the beer category, engaging with consumers and creating new market trends and products such as Skol Puro Malte, which launched in 2019.